Energize NY can finance up to 100% of the project cost, provided that amount does not exceed 35% of the value of the property

 Energy savings are determined by NYSERDA’s existing practices put in place by the Public Service Commission.
 After your feasibility study, your service provider will give you a report with estimated savings or energy generation for every recommended improvement.

-The financing is repaid through a line item that is added to the property’s annual tax bill.
+The financing is repaid through a charge that is added to the property’s annual tax bill.
 By paying your annual taxes, you will be making the annual loan payment.

-New York State law dictates that taxes cannot be prepaid.
+New York State law dictates that taxes cannot be prepaid although in certain instances, an Energize NY Financing may be satisfied before maturity at extra cost.

 The tax charge remains with the property until the end of the term of the financing.
 If the building is sold, the new owner takes on the property tax bill, including the finance charge.
 The new owner also receives the energy savings on the property resulting from the clean energy improvement.